magomimmo/modern-cljs/doc/tutorial-15.md

 ```

 The failure report says that on the line 8 of `validators_test` source
-file there is failed assertion because the actual value of the
+file there is a failed assertion because the actual value of the
 `(validate-shopping-form "" "0" "0" "0")` call is not equal to
 `nil`.
 Indeed, the actual value of this `validate-shop-form` call is
 equal to the `{:quantity [...]}` map.